asnary-amgho/photel/README.md

-actually two keys at once "shift"+"`" the last one that seems weird is backtick so its gonna ask you a bunch of questions about token bot that you have and the user or channel id that you can send pics    if you don't know your userid send the bot command  /chatid and it'll send u  yours and then the path that you wanna save it incase it did not send it (if it sent the pic it get deleted)
+actually two keys at once "shift"+"`" the last one that seems weird is backtick so its gonna ask you a bunch of questions about token bot that you have and the user or channel id   (if you don't know your userid send the bot command  /chatid and it'll send u  yours) that you can send pics then the path that you wanna save it incase it did not send it (if it sent the pic it get deleted)